 - Determine sharing permission of singular documents and folders to ensure that only the right people have access to the necessary content.

-Since we are talking about remote testing, the most essential tool is one that allows testers to run tests as a team.
+The most essential tool for remote testing teams is one that allows testers to run tests as a team.
 This means that instead of running tests on individual plans, teams can get on a test plan that allows them to work together.

 Preferred Tool: Live for Large Teams